Improved Variance-Aware Confidence Sets for Linear Bandits and Linear Mixture MDP: Discussions

 By incorporating the variance information in the confidence set construction, we derive the first variance-dependent regret bound for linear bandits and the nearly horizon-free regret bound for linear mixture MDP.
+Below we discuss limitations of our work and some future directions.

-One drawback of our result is our dependency on $d$ is large.
-The main reason is our bounds rely on the convex potential lemma (Lemma~\ref{lemma:bound_m2}), which is $\widetilde{O}\left(d^4\right)$.
-In analogous to the elliptical potential lemma in \cite{abbasi2011improved}, we believe that this bound can be improved to $\widetilde{O}(d).$ This improvement will reduce the dependencies on $d$ in our bounds.
+One drawback of our result is that our dependency on $d$ is large.
+The main reason is our bounds rely on the convex potential lemma (Lemma~\ref{lemma:bound_m2}), which is $\widetilde{O}(d^4)$.
+In analogous to the elliptical potential lemma in \citep{abbasi2011improved}, we believe that this bound can be improved to $\widetilde{O}(d).$ This improvement will directly reduce the dependencies on $d$ in our bounds.

 Another drawback is that our method is not computationally efficient.
-For linear mixture MDP, it is an interesting open problem to design a computationally efficient algorithm with a nearly horizon-free regret bound.
+This is a common issue in elimination-based algorithms.
+We note that the issue of computational tractability is common in sequential decision-making problems~\citep{zhang2019regret,wang2020long,bartlett2012regal,zanette2020learning,krishnamurthy2016pac,jiang2017contextual,sun2018model,jin2021bellman,du2021bilinear,dong2020root}.
+We leave it as a future direction to design computationally efficient algorithms that enjoy variance-dependent bounds for settinsg considered in this paper.